-The carpet in the Training Room and connecting corridors of the Elbert P. Tuttle Court of Appeals Building has become dirty and damaged.
+The carpet in the Training Room, connecting corridors, and reception room of the Elbert P. Tuttle Court of Appeals Building has become dirty and damaged.
 This room serves as a training area, meeting room, and event space for the United States Court of Appeals for the Eleventh Circuit.